 Maybe you manage a bar and want to purchase good quality furniture or just want some nice stools for your kitchen.
 Bar stools are integral to any bar or restaurant but can also be used in a home setting.
 If you are looking for good quality bar stools that will last a while, you should look for bar stools made in the USA.

 Regardless of the reason, it can be tricky to track down well-made bar stools that are made in the USA.
 So, If you are looking for bar stools made in the USA, here are a few tips to help you find them.

 What Does “Made in the USA” Mean?

 Before we dive into the tips and tricks to finding bar stools made in the USA, let’s define what “made in the USA” means.
-In order to be considered made in the USA, the Federal Trade Commission (FTC) states that the product must be “all or virtually all” made in the United States.
+To be considered made in the USA, the Federal Trade Commission (FTC) states that the product must be “all or virtually all” made in the United States.
 In other words, all major components and significant processing must take place domestically.